Oceana High School (California): Academics

-Class Schedule
+Class schedule

-The schedule at Oceana is a form of what is called a "block scheduling."
-This means that every student has, in total, 6 class periods, and that the student only has 3 periods per day.
+Oceana uses a form of block scheduling.
+Every student has, in total, six class periods, and that the student only has three periods per day.
 So, on one day, students have an "odd" day, periods 1, 3, and 5.
 The next day would be an "even" day, periods 2, 4, and 6.
 For example, if a student had mathematics as period number 2, they would only have that class every other day, on "even" days.
 However, in past years Oceana had what is called modular scheduling.
 This type of scheduling allowed for many free periods during the day.
 These "free mods" could go to as long as 180 min of continuous free time without classes.
 This time could be utilized for lunch, study, or socializing.
 Due to the latter, students were advised to spend most of their free time in study so that such time was not wasted or misused.